Kamalesh-Dev-Web/ReactBoilerplate-CRA/README.md

 ### `npm run test`

-Runs all the unit tests file under the src folder with react testing library
+Runs all the unit tests file under the src folder with react testing library.

 ### `npm run coverage`

 Runs all the unit tests and gives the coverage of unit tests.

+### `Pre-commit hook Added`

+In `.husky/_/pre-commit` file you can add precommit rules to run before you push the code to the repo.

 ### `Material UI library Added`